openarun/hamro-patro-wp/readme.txt

 == Installation ==

-Upload the Hamro Patro plugin to your WordPress website, activate it, and then goto Widgets section and add them to your website section.
+Upload the Hamro Patro plugin to your WordPress website, activate it, and then goto Widgets Section under the Appearance Menu and add them to your website section.

 Calendar ShortCodes:
 [hamropatro-calendar-small],